 The Yolo Community Foundation will make grants in two rounds:

-We anticipate that funding decisions will be made by November and that funds will be released before the end of 2019.
+We anticipate that Round 2 decisions will be made by December and that funds will be released in early 2020.